Welcome to the brewing page on Pixie’s Pocket!

 Suggested Equipment for Beginners

 There are two ways to go with equipment as a beginner brewer.
-You can either go for the cheap and easy dorm room brew method and use plastic bottles and balloons, or invest in a more costly complete brewing kit.
-I understand choosing to cut expenses and using the cheap and easy brewing supplies rather than buying fancy equipment, especially for your first try.
+You can either go for the cheap and easy dorm room brew method and use plastic bottles and balloons or invest in a more costly complete brewing kit.
+I understand making the choice to cut expenses and using the cheap and easy brewing supplies rather than buying fancy equipment, especially for your first try.
 After trying both techniques, I prefer letting my brew ferment in glass jugs or crocks rather than plastic.

 Take the middle road with purchasing equipment.
 Acquiring a good set of homebrew equipment isn’t so expensive if you gather your supplies bit by bit, over time.
 Keep an eye on Craigslist or your local FreeCycle chapter – I often find wine bottles, beer bottles, and sometimes even discounted homebrew equipment from someone giving up the hobby!
 Before you buy online, check and see if you have a local homebrew supply shop nearby.
 It’s worth it to get to know them, support a local business, and you can also get a better understanding of the various supplies face to face instead of through a screen.